 Most tomcats spray as part of the attraction and dominance of attracting a mate.
 They may or may not stop marking their territory once they are neutered.
 If you are not prepared to deal with this, you’ll want to consider adopting a female.
 Not all male cats mark after neutering and they seem to have an easier time emotionally with the initial move to the new home.

-Since your Bengal is older, they have a complete medical history, e a their shots, and their coat has been fully developed.
+Since your Bengal is older, they have a complete medical history, of their shots, and their coat has been fully developed.
 You get to see what you are getting before you adopt.

 The Best Of The Best!